henryperkins/docs/documentation/simple.py.md

 ## Summary

-This file contains utility functions for cloning repositories, retrieving and filtering file paths, writing markdown documentation, and determining programming languages based on file extensions.
-It also includes functionality for loading configurations.
+The `simple.py` file contains utility functions for handling operations related to repositories and file management.
+It includes functions for cloning repositories, retrieving files from directories, and handling markdown writing and configurations.
+The file is designed to aid in the organization and documentation of project files, utilizing various helper functions to manage file paths, configurations, and language-related tasks.

 ## Recent Changes

-- Updated docstrings for clarity and consistency.
-- Refactored file retrieval functions for better performance.
+- Implemented functions to clone repositories, list files, ignore specific patterns, write markdown files, determine programming language from file extensions, and load configurations.
-- Added error handling to cloning functions.
+- Added main execution flow handling with argument parsing.

 # Code Structure